HOLD.co

 Final Thoughts

 A company that “doesn’t operate” in the traditional sense still lives or dies by the caliber of its people.
-You’re assembling a strike team of builders—folks who thrive in the white space between investment theory and boots-on-the-ground execution.
+You’re assembling a strike team of builders—folks who thrive, guided by a capital allocator mindset, in the white space between investment theory and boots-on-the-ground execution.
 Prioritize ambiguity tolerance, cross-functional curiosity, and the soft power to influence without sitting in the CEO chair.

 Do that consistently, and you’ll staff a platform capable of compounding capital, time, talent, and technology well beyond any single product or market cycle.